blankaex/blog/_posts/2019-02-11-yuu-meets-golden-lever.md

 As I customized my lever more and more, I could feel it becoming better and more comfortable.
 Before this, I never even bothered to maintain my arcade stick, but lately, opening up the bottom of my stick at least three times a day has become part of my lifestyle.
 I've already had to replace the screws on my Fighting Edge three times.

-I'll be talking about what exactly the Golden Lever is, and why it's so good in a later blog post, but this more or less sums up my general thoughts on the product.
+I'll be talking about what exactly the Golden Lever is, and why it's so great in a later blog post, but this more or less sums up my general thoughts on the product.

 I got to know wazwuz through the Golden Lever, and began talking to him more.
 I was deeply moved by his passion for the FGC, and tried to help in my own way by spreading the word about the Golden Lever.
 I've been name-dropping it here and there; sorry for spamming your timelines.
 But thanks to that, Sengoku Denshou—a company quite well-known within the community—will become an official distributor of the Golden Lever in Japan.